litprog/litprog/lit_v3/11_overview.md

 # exit:   0
 ```

 The `lp_out` directive marks its block as a container for the output of the process that was previously run.
 When the LitProg build is completed, the contents of the `lp_out` block is updated in-place with the captured output.
-If there is no `lp_out` block after an `lp_run` block, then the captured output is discarded.
+If there is no `lp_out` block after an `lp_exec` block, then the captured output is discarded.

 !!! note "Options of `lp_out`"